DZetaDev/Gama-Core/README.md

 ## Installation

-The Boilerplate can be installed in one of two ways both of which are documented below.
-Note that because of its directory structure, the Boilerplate cannot be installed “as-is.”
+Gama Core can be installed in one of two ways both of which are documented below.
+Note that because of its directory structure

 Instead, the options are: